 - Representations and practices of research personnel regarding climate change

 Quantitative Methods in Sociology:

 - Log-linear and log-multiplicative models

 - Geometric data analysis (CA/MCA and association models)

 - Text mining

-Bouchet-Valat Milan, forthcoming, “General Marginal-free Association Indices for Contingency Tables: From the Altham Index to the Intrinsic Association Coefficient”, Sociological Methods & Research.
+Bouchet-Valat Milan, 2022, “General Marginal-free Association Indices for Contingency Tables: From the Altham Index to the Intrinsic Association Coefficient”, Sociological Methods & Research.